-- -Examine the tube to ensure it is not bent and all the clamps are open. - -If a regular-length tube is present, squeeze and gently roll it between your fingers to break down any material within it (this does not apply to low-profile tubes). - -Using a 30 ml syringe and potable water that has been boiled and cooled to room temperature, try to irrigate and pull back 15-30 ml of potable water in a pulsing motion (pull back and forth) (for children, take a 10 ml syringe and put the usual amount of water for irrigation).
+-Examine the tube to ensure it is not bent and the clamps are

+-If a regular-length tube is present, squeeze and gently roll the tube between your fingers (does not apply to low-profile tubes). -Using a 30 ml syringe and potable water that has been boiled and cooled to room temperature, try to irrigate and pull back 15-30 ml of potable water in a pulsing motion (pull back and forth) (in children, take a 10 ml syringe and put the usual amount of water for irrigation).

-- -Repeat 3 more times, space each attempt 10 minutes apart. - -If effective: irrigate the tube with sufficient water (60 ml for adults). - -DO NOT use excessive force to unblock. - -DO NOT insert sharp objects or rods into the tube. - -DO NOT use improvised recipes with cranberry juice, soft drinks, or anything other than water.
+-Repeat 3 more times, space each attempt 10 minutes apart. -If effective: irrigate the tube with sufficient water (60 ml for adults).

+-DO NOT use excessive force to unblock.

+-DO NOT insert sharp objects or rods into the tube.

+-DO NOT use improvised recipes with cranberry juice, soft drinks, or anything other than water.